 - Introduces visitors to the store’s assortment by featuring some categories and products.
 Even before going to the menu, people may find relevant sections or just ensure the store has the product types they’re looking for.

 - Leads prospects further into the store.
 As far as the business is concerned, it’s the key purpose of the homepage.
-The faster you direct people to the category/product pages to continue the customer journey, the better.
+The faster you direct people to the category/ to continue the customer journey, the better.

 - Help to navigate the store.
 If users want to return from “a dead end quickly”, find additional info, or check current promotions once again, the homepage is the most likely page to go to.